slatedocs/slate/source/includes/_appendix.md

 `https://www.google.com/search?q="Pizza+Hut"+"67337"&gbv=2&rlst=fn`

-Please make sure you include &gbv=2&rlst=fn whichever format you use and also remember to URL encode each value.
+Please make sure you include &gbv=2&rlst=fn in whichever format you use.
 One format may work better than another for a specific business so we recommend testing both approaches to find the optimal profile URL.
 The code snippets on the right give examples of how to generate each type of URL.

 ## Supported Local Directories